 The more you desperately want to be rich, the more poor and unworthy you feel, regardless of how much money you actually make.
 The more you desperately want to be sexy and desired, the uglier you come to see yourself, regardless of your actual physical appearance.
 The more you desperately want to be happy and loved, the lonelier and more afraid you become, regardless of those who surround you.
 The more you want to be spiritually enlightened, the more self-centered and shallow you become in trying to get there. – Mark Manson

-The Backwards Law was invented by Alan Watts, and it states that the more you pursue something, the more anxious and less satisfied you become, because as Mark Manson writes on his blog, “pursuing something only reinforces the fact that you lack it in the first place.”
+The Backwards Law was invented by Alan Watts, and it states that the more you pursue something, the more anxious and less satisfied you become, because as Mark Manson writes on his blog:

 I had a friend who had put an emphasis on being happy and that led her to experiencing less frequent positive emotions and less satisfaction with her life, although she believed she was the happiest person on Earth.
 That drove her to all kinds of overcompensations, and later on I discovered she began taking drugs.